sramteke171/deere-project4-express-api-starter/README.md

    db.sequelize.sync();
    ```

+   Note: You'll need to `db:migrate` when you create future migrations like `addColumn`,etc..

-4. Run `nodemon`.
+1. Run `nodemon`.
-5. Open Postman to confirm that your app is working on `localhost:3000/`.
+1. Open Postman to confirm that your app is working on `localhost:3000/`.

 ![](https://i.imgur.com/VEkRBk9.png)